Viestar/Viestar/README.md

 > ## Hi 👋, Welcome to my Page!

-- 🌱 Currently a student: ALX Africa - Cohort 12
-- 👀 I’m interested in DevOps and Artificial Intelligence [Hyper intelligent people assistants]
-- 💞️ Looking foward to open source collaborations and anything that can grow my career as a Developer.

 ================================================================================================

 website  | Full Name | Email me | Call/Whatsapp | Base | Instagran